driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 tags: Keycloak OIDC Kubernetes "Operator" Crossplane
 ---
 <!-- markdownlint-disable MD033 MD025 -->
 Keycloak is many things, but simple and friendly aren't among them.
-Another major issue is the reliance on the UI in most configurations guides - *Not good, not good*.
+Another major issue is the reliance on the UI in most configuration guides—*Not good, not good*.

 Let's try to bring some clarity by putting things down in a declarative configuration.
 This is not a Keycloak guide, we'll only touch on some simple concepts.